spacemeshos/testnet-guide/get_coin.md

 ![](images/v1.0/request_coins.png)

-2. Click on the `copy button` next to your `account public address` to copy it public address to the clipboard:
+2. Click on the `copy button` next to your `account public address` to copy it public address to the clipboard.

 3. Paste the copied address into a text chat session with the person you'd like to receive coins such in a chat app such as Whatsapp, Signal or Telegram.